VictoriaHong/Footing-Android/README.md

 - update statistics at real time

-- show medal tab in fragment
+- show medal and journal tab in fragment